 - Don’t expect elite recognition to be as consistently good as with World of Hyatt Globalist status, for example

-- In 2020 we saw Marriott technically suspend brand standards and elite guarantees due to the pandemic; fortunately, these have been restored in early 2021
+- In 2020 we saw Marriott suspend brand standards and elite guarantees due to the pandemic; fortunately these have been restored in early 2021, though some hotels are still choosing not to follow these guidelines

 Here are the benefits of Marriott Platinum status, roughly in the order that I value them: